Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - When playing with Toggle Crouch disabled, you can now crouch while jumping.
 This was already possible when Toggle Crouch was enabled.
 - "Let Aimee and Le Merchant Live" bingo goal now gets properly marked as completed when traveling to another map other than Denfert-Rochereau.
 This fixes the goal with Entrance Randomization, where it would previously only be marked completed when you get to the Catacombs tunnels.
 - Open Aug Tree can no longer be opened on the title screen.
+- "AL" will now appear over the oxygen meter when swimming underwater while Aqualung is active (Manually or automatically).
 </details>